COMMUNITY COMPOSTING

 We all create food waste - carrot tops, apple cores, potato peels… What if you could do something useful with that waste?
 Compost gives us that opportunity to recycle our food waste back into the soil, an opportunity that is lost with each bit sent to the landfill.

-This season, we hope to make the choice to compost a little bit easier, because together our food waste can do amazing things!
+We hope to make the choice to compost a little bit easier, because together our food waste can do amazing things!
 Keep reading to learn about compost, and how you can join our efforts.

 THE SCOOP ON COMPOST